EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 which is correct to second order in $$(E - C_l)$$.
 Potential parameters *C* and &Delta; are readily identified by comparing the two
 equations: &Delta; is the width *W* of the resonance, and *C* is the band center. &gamma; is the second order distortion parameter, which can be seen to add a constant background to the phase shift.
-In practice one also include third order terms using the small parameter _p_;
+In practice, one can also include third order terms using the small parameter _p_;
 see Varenna notes.

 _Note:_{: style="color: red"} In (1), <i>P<sub>l</sub></i> is indeed Andersen's "potential function,"